GheodeAI/metaheuristic-designer/README.md

 - **Custom Encoding / Initializer / Constraint Handler** — implement the corresponding abstract class or use the `*FromLambda` wrappers.

 If you subclass any component, remember to call the parent’s implementation inside your implementation.
 For instance, if you override `encode(solutions)` in a custom encoding, always include `super().encode(solutions)` to keep the built‑in validation and bookkeeping logic intact.

+Make sure to pay attention to the type annotations in the parent class your overrides should respect the same parameter and return types.

 ---